bash-bunny/Kali/README.md

 All the alias for our terminal are created on the file `~/.config/aliasrc`

-- `l` - Show hidden folders with the directories first
+- `l` - ls showing hidden folders with the directories first
 - `ls` - Pretty ls
 - `?` - Execute the script `duck` searching for what we put after
 - `??` - Execute the script `bing` searching for what we put after